 I took a job with AT&T in management training in “Traffic” — that is, operators answering calls back in the days of switchboards.

-My friend, Claudis James, played for the Packers and was going to take me home for Christmas when a blizzard stopped Greyhounds from running.
+My friend, Claudis James, played for the Packers.
+When a blizzard stopped Greyhounds from running, he was going to drive me home to Stevens Point for Christmas.
 My mother said she didn’t want me home for Christmas if I was coming with a black man.

 That was a changing point in my life: on that Christmas Eve I decided not to remain a virgin.
 I’m SO GLAD I made that decision, else my life would have been barren.
 (I had decided in high school that I didn’t want to marry.)